J.M. Stuart Station

+Demolished coal power plant in Ohio, U.S.

 J.M.
 Stuart Station was a 2.3-gigawatt (2,318 MW) coal power plant located east of Aberdeen, Ohio in Adams County, Ohio.
 The power plant had four units and was operated by AES Ohio Generation, a subsidiary of the AES Corporation.
 It began operations in 1970 and ceased on May 24, 2018.

 History

 Construction of J.M.
 Stuart commenced in 1966 with Units 2, 1, and 3 beginning commercial generation in 1970, 1971, and 1972 respectively.
 The plant became fully operational with the completion of Unit 4 in 1974.
 The total cost of building Stuart was $390 million.
 The plant was named after James M. Stuart, a former chairman of Dayton Power & Light (DP&L).
 Although the plant's cooling source was the Ohio River, its discharge egressed into Little Three Mile Creek.
 In the 1980s, Stuart was an early adopter of the prompt gamma neutron activation analysis (PGNAA), a coal analyzer, that increased on-line reliability for the plant.
 In August 2014, Duke Energy sold its stake in the coal units to Dynegy.
 American Electric Power (AEP) held a 26% stake in the coal units through a subsidiary.
 Operations at Stuart were transferred from DP&L to AES Ohio Generation in October 2017.